Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/01-Autolayout/assignments/assignment2.md

 ### Part 1: Creating the StackView

-1. Add three UIImageView items to the stack view.
+1. Add three UIImageView items to the view.
 1. Embed them in a vertical UIStackView.
 1. Pin the stack view 20 points from the superview in all edges (leading, trailing, top, bottom).